First of all – let me wish all of my fellow LGBTQ+ family a Happy Valentines Day! You are appreciated and loved.

 In the 19th century, the tradition of sending Valentine’s Day cards became more widespread, with mass-produced cards becoming available for the first time.
 These cards often featured elaborate designs and verses, and by the early 20th century, they had become a staple of Valentine’s Day celebrations.

-Today, Valentine’s Day is celebrated across the world, with millions of people exchanging gifts and expressing their love for one another.
+Today, Valentine’s Day is celebrated across the world, with millions of people exchanging gift hampers canberra and expressing their love for one another.
 The holiday has also become a popular time for marriage proposals, with many couples choosing to get engaged on Valentine’s Day.

 In some countries, such as Japan and South Korea, Valentine’s Day is celebrated in a unique way.
 In Japan, it is customary for women to give gifts to men on Valentine’s Day, while in South Korea, there is a separate holiday called White Day, which is celebrated on March 14th and is the day when men are expected to reciprocate the gifts they received on Valentine’s Day.